JinliBot7/JinliBot7.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 <span style="color:dimgray">
-I am a M.Phil. candidate in Mechanical Engineering at <a style="color:black; font-style: bold;" href="https://www.polyu.edu.hk/en/">The Hong Kong Polytechnic University</a>, supervised by Professor <a style="color:black; font-style: bold;" href="https://www.polyu.edu.hk/en/me/people/academic-teaching-staff/david-navarro-alarcon-dr/">David NAVARRO-ALARCON </a>.
+Welcome to my Homepage!
+I am a Research Assistant at <a style="color:black; font-style: bold;" href="https://www.polyu.edu.hk/en/">The Hong Kong Polytechnic University</a>, supervised by Professor <a style="color:black; font-style: bold;" href="https://www.polyu.edu.hk/en/me/people/academic-teaching-staff/david-navarro-alarcon-dr/">David NAVARRO-ALARCON </a>.
 Since 2019, I have been working in <a style="color:lighskyblue; font-style: bold;" href="https://www.polyu.edu.hk/en/me/people/academic-teaching-staff/david-navarro-alarcon-dr/"> Robotics and Machine Intelligence Laboratory (ROMI Lab)</a> on sensor-based robot motion control.
-Before that, I obtained Bachelor's degree at the same university and department.</span>
+I also obtained BEng and MPhil degree in Mechanical Engineering from HKPolyU.</span>